safesoftware/FMETraining/ServerAdmin5Customization/Exercise1_Dashboards.md

 <br>**4) View a dashboard**
 <br>On the side menu bar click on Dashboards.
 This is the Dashboard page where any dashboards that have been run can be viewed.

 <br>Select the DailyTotalRunningTime to view the dashboard.
-Since we've only ran the austinApartments.fmw workspace once, our dashboard doesn't tell us much, but overtime dashboards become a valuable resource for the server administrator.
+Since we've only ran the austinApartments.fmw workspace once, our dashboard doesn't tell us much, but overtime dashboards become a valuable resource for the server administrator:

 ![](./Images/5.302.TotalRunTime.png)